rodridiaz/angular_pwa/README.md

 ## Adding to the home screen
-Set the following flags in your chrome profile via `chrome://flags`:
+1. Set the following flags in your chrome profile via `chrome://flags`:

-`chrome://flags/#bypass-app-banner-engagement-checks`
+    - `chrome://flags/#bypass-app-banner-engagement-checks`

-`chrome://flags/#enable-app-banners`
+    - `chrome://flags/#enable-app-banners`

-These will ensure that the A2HS banner appears immediately instead of waiting for 5 minutes, and enables the feature on desktop for testing.
+2. These will ensure that the A2HS banner appears immediately instead of waiting for 5 minutes, and enables the feature on desktop for testing.
-Checking you've configured Chrome correctly:
+3. Checking you've configured Chrome correctly.
 Visit airhorner.com and click ‘install’, checking that the A2HS prompt appears
+4. If there is still no prompt, just click “Add to homescreen” link in DevTools -> Application -> Manifest section

 ## Workbox Background Sync